0xjjpa/http2-ssl/README.md

 # Conclusion

-Although setting up a HTTP/2 Web Server seems to be a task meant for a System Administrator, learning how to set it up as a Front End Engineer allows easy testing of the protocol, benchmarking of the improvements with the new techniques, and pushing its implementation across the web products Front End Engineers are resnposible of.
+Although setting up a HTTP/2 Web Server seems to be a task meant for a System Administrator, learning how to set it up as a Front End Engineer allows easy testing of the protocol, benchmarking of the improvements with the new techniques, and pushing its implementation across the web products Front End Engineers are responsible of.

-Setting up NGINX is still somewhat cumbersome, but it has the benefits of a reliable and battle tested web server.
-If you are interested in a more user-friendly experience, I would recommend   the reader to review Caddy server, which already has HTTP/2 included.
+Setting up NGINX is still somewhat cumbersome, but it has the benefits of a reliable and battle tested web server in production.
+If you are interested in a more user-friendly experience more suitable for development to get started, I would recommend the reader to check [Caddy server](https://github.com/mholt/caddy), which already has HTTP/2 included.
+That being said, if your production environment is using NGINX, then its worth having your development setup in NGINX as well to ensure [dev-prod parity](http://12factor.net/dev-prod-parity).

 [NGINX]: https://www.nginx.com/blog/nginx-1-9-5/